Coronavirus and Wedding Planning - A match made in... ?

 Live-streaming - The number of couples adding plans to live-stream their ceremony and/or reception has skyrocketed.
 Some people are adding videography all together, having not planned to have it originally and now seeing the value in having a video to share with those who can't make it from overseas, or due to health concerns!

 Postponing - Lots of companies - myself included - are very open and understanding about the situation we're all in.
 Talk to your vendors about rescheduling.
 They may wave some fees (I myself am allowing date changes for no added costs at the moment).
 It's not a guarantee, but you won't know until you ask!
 No one wants to have to do this, but if you know you won't be able to enjoy your wedding day under the current restrictions, then make the call!
+If you haven't signed contracts with your vendors yet, ask them about rescheduling policies, and make sure you understand what will and won't be allowable in the future: How far in advance can you move your date?
+Can you select any date in the future or are you limited?
+Are there rescheduling costs?
+If so, how much and under what circumstances?

 Elopement - if you don't already have a venue locked down, or a date planned, and this is something you've been considering anyway, maybe this is the sign to go with your gut!
 Elopements can be a beautiful way to celebrate your love intimately and personally.
 You can have a photographer and filmmaker capture the day, and share that with loved ones.
-And then you can still have a big party later if you want when things have calmed down and there's less stress or pressure!
+And then you can still have a big party later if you want when things have calmed down and there's less stress or risk!

 2) How do we keep everyone safe?